wallacecosta/wallacecosta/README.md

 - I am a developer in constant search for best practices.
 I enjoy working in agile teams, focusing on defined goals and delivering value to the product.
-- ⚡ Knowledge: C #, Javascript, SQL, AngularJS, Git, Selenium WebDriver, SoapUI and Postman.
+- ⚡ Knowledge: C#, Javascript, SQL, Angular, Git, Selenium WebDriver, SoapUI and Postman.

 ____________